aghwotu/aliases/README.md

 Now, whenever you type `add_alias` in your terminal, it would open your `user_aliases.cmd` file in VSCode and you can add your new aliases.

 > **NOTICE**: Please take note of the differences between the syntax for the macOS and Windows aliases.
-For aliases that work in both macOS and Windows, update your alias file appropriately.

 ### macOS alias syntax